buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + taxonomy development; and
 + metadata identification.

 Content inventories involve **examining a website or an application’s existing (or proposed) content to locate and identify existing content**.
-If you’re working on a new project, it’s helpful to undertake some competitor benchmarking, exploring your competitors’ content and learning from it, to inform content creation.
+If you’re working on a new project, it’s helpful to undertake some competitor benchmarking, exploring your competitors’ content and learning from it, to inform your own content creation.

 A content audit involves **evaluating the content you’ve identified during your content inventory exercise**.
-At this stage, you’re interested in appraising the usefulness, accuracy, tone of voice and effectiveness of the content.
+At this stage, you’re focused on appraising the usefulness, accuracy and effectiveness of the content.
+It also helps to look at the content’s [voice and tone](https://styleguide.mailchimp.com/voice-and-tone/) and consider how content is used to communicate from a brand perspective.

 Clustering exercises involve **identifying clusters of content that sit well together in logical groupings**.
-One way to do this is to undertake a [card sorting]() exercise, exploring how users group information informed by their existing mental models.
+One way to do this is to undertake a [card sorting](https://www.usability.gov/how-to-and-tools/methods/card-sorting.html) exercise, exploring how users group information informed by their existing mental models.
+This can be helpful for establishing labelling systems.

 Taxonomy exercises involve **defining a set of standardised naming conventions for the content you’ve clustered**.
 Again, it helps to undertake some research with users to establish how they approach naming content clusters.
-Unless you’re designing for a specialist audience, it’s best to aim for clear and concise language.
+Unless you’re designing for a specialist audience, it’s best to aim for clear, concise and easy to understand language.

 Lastly, it’s important to define useful metadata that can help you **establish connections between different content clusters**.
 This can be used to collect lists of related resources and develop other useful navigation elements.

 As we design, we need to **consider the information architecture, structure and hierarchy of the content we’re organising and apply it to our patterns, pages and flows**, considering it at each level:

-+ flows, where we organise pages into content the user will see sequentially, will have a macro-level information architecture that takes into account the overall structure;
++ patterns will have their own structure and hierarchy (as I’ve explored above);
 + pages will have their own micro-level information architecture (as I’ll explore shortly); and
-+ patterns will have their own structure and hierarchy.
++ flows, where we organise pages into content the user will see sequentially, will have a macro-level information architecture that takes into account the overall structure.

 I’ll explore flows in [Chapter 4: Getting From A → B](#) – in this chapter, I’m focusing on patterns and pages – but the overall emphasis remains the same: **We need to ensure everything is clearly signposted.**

 ### Finding the ice cream…

-Donna Spencer’s excellent book – A Practical Guide to Information Architecture, for Five Simple Steps (now, sadly, out of print) – used **the analogy of finding sweets in a supermarket** to explain information architecture at a high level.
+Donna Spencer’s excellent book – A Practical Guide to Information Architecture, for Five Simple Steps – used **the analogy of finding sweets in a supermarket** to explain information architecture at a high level.
 It was one of the most helpful explanations I’ve read, so I’m going to borrow it and put my own spin on it.

 Spencer’s book – whilst sadly no longer available in print – is, as its title suggests, a practical guide to information architecture.
-Originally published by Five Simple Steps, I’d strongly recommend buying the [Kindle](https://amzn.to/2IkHeRl) book, which provides a thorough overview of the principles of managing and orchestrating content.
+It might no longer be available in print, but there is a Kindle edition, and [I’d strongly recommend buying a copy](https://amzn.to/2IkHeRl) because it provides a thorough overview of the principles of managing and orchestrating content, written in a clear and easy to read manner.

 Whilst I’m partial to sweets (perhaps a little too partial) my real love is ice cream.

+{% include figure.html url="/images/ch3/c3-s4-p2-1-ice-cream.jpg" alt="Ice Cream" description="I’m partial to ice cream – perhaps a little too partial – so it’s a win in my book when I can find it easily in my local Co-Op." %}

 When I’m looking for ice cream in my local Co-Op, **I know exactly where to find it**.
-That’s a sign that I buy a little too much Ben & Jerry’s for my own good, but imagine I popped by my Co-Op on a Monday evening after work only to discover it had been overhauled over the weekend. **The entire supermarket layout was new and everything was in a different place.**
+That’s a sign that I buy a little too much Ben & Jerry’s for my own good, but it also underlines how well-organised the Co-Op is. **Everything is easy to find, enabling me to complete my (rather unhealthy) task easily.**

+Imagine I popped by my Co-Op on a Monday evening after work, however, only to discover **it had been overhauled and refitted over the weekend**.
+The entire supermarket layout was new and **everything was in a different place**.

 **How would I find the ice cream?**

-The good news is that, **in a supermarket, everything is organised logically**.
-As I enter the Co-Op, I see that vegetables and fresh fruit are organised immediately to the right of me.
+The good news is that, **in a supermarket, everything is organised logically and grouped in a way that echoes my mental model**.
+As I enter the Co-Op, I see that fresh fruit and vegetables are now organised immediately to the right of me.
 If I’m looking for fresh goods, I can find them all gathered together in this section.
 But where’s the ice cream?

-Ice cream is sweet, so it might be organised with the sweets, but it’s frozen so I’d expect it to be organised with other frozen goods in the frozen section.
-Sure enough, when I find the frozen section at the back of the Co-Op, there’s the ice cream and I’m all set to add some [Karamel Sutra Core](https://www.benjerry.com/flavors/karamel-sutra-core) to my basket. **Win.**
+Ice cream is sweet, so it might be organised with the sweets (bars of chocolate and other items of confectionary), but it’s frozen so I’d expect it to be organised with other frozen goods in the frozen section.
+Sure enough, when I find the frozen section at the back of the Co-Op, there’s the ice cream and I’m all set to add some [Karamel Sutra Core](https://www.benjerry.com/flavors/karamel-sutra-core) to my basket.
+I’m a happy customer!

 Put simply, information architecture is all about: